 What were the Employ Autism campaign outcomes?

 This campaign was the inspiration behind the development of our Employ Autism network.
 We want to see more autistic people successfully bridge the gap from education to employment over the next three years.
 This programme will build on the success of paid work experience programme on a national scale.
-We will create local partnerships in six areas across England to support autistic young people move successfully from education into employment.
+We will create local partnerships in six areas across England to support autistic people move successfully from education into employment.